 - Methodology for patient identification and selection, such as consideration of patient residence, language proficiency - Referral procedure for identified patients - Accommodations for patients not residing in close proximity to a recognized higher volume provider

-All questions are required for existing Exchange networks and newly-proposed networks.
+All questions required for existing Exchange networks and newly -proposed networks.
+If network has been proposed for products offered in the Individual Exchange, this section is not required for that network.